osrf/gazebo_user_guide/src/overview_intro.md

 ### What can I do with Gazebo

 Gazebo has historically been used as a research and developement tool for robotic researchers and engineers.
-Over the years, Gazebo's functionality has grown to encompass the follow use cases:
+Over the years, Gazebo's functionality has grown to encompass the following use cases:

  * Rapid prototyping: Design and develop robot and robot controllers with interfaces to [ROS](http://www.ros.org/wiki/gazebo) and [Solidworks](http://www.ros.org/wiki/sw_urdf_exporter).
  * Custom UI: Create your own interfaces to Gazebo for personalized user interaction, or research studies.